Cycle training for all

 • CYCLE RIGHT is delivered over three stages with participants gaining skills and knowledge on a phased basis, preparing them to cycle in increasingly complex road scenarios.

-• All CYCLE RIGHT training is delivered by registered trainers
+• All CYCLE RIGHT training is delivered by qualified, registered trainers.

-• Training will be delivered to the CYCLE RIGHT programme with defined outcomes and according to trainee/trainer ratios which benefit learning.
+• Training is delivered to the CYCLE RIGHT standard with defined outcomes and according to trainee/trainer ratios which benefit learning.

-• Ongoing quality assurance and annual trainer registration will be part of the CYCLE RIGHT process to ensure consistent quality in programme delivery.
+• Ongoing quality assurance and annual trainer registration is part of the CYCLE RIGHT process to ensure consistent quality in programme delivery.

 At Stage One, which is the introductory level for novice cyclists, training focusses on core outcomes and on an introduction to cycling on quiet roads.